TechforTrade/Thunderhead-Filament-Extruder/README.md

 ## On Going Work

 All the of the most up to date CAD files can be found [here on our GrabCAD Workbench](https://workbench.grabcad.com/workbench/projects/gcvN9Xsi01SW-lFGhJRj_-4vqndCMFAaoUt_-UQBdidnVn#/space/gc8b8c582LagITdwrMEId6wysTlJX_nukUvWoRwEQ_1f4U).
+The following are a few ideas that we are hoping to pursue:

-## Planned Improvements and Experiments ##
+### Planned Improvements and Experiments ###

+#### Feedback Control####

+The non-contact diameter sensors are now working so we can get real time information on diameter.
+The code for using feedback control to maintain constant diameter is also mostly in place.
+What needs to be done now is to find the correct  placement of the sensor and tune the PID.

 #### Drying hopper ####

 Currently the plastic is dried and then put into the hopper where it sits and absorbs moisture.
 With a drying hopper, the plastic would be continuously dried and would have no chance to absorb moisture before entering the machine.
 This